Raj govt sacks state school board chairman in REET paper leak case | Law-Order

 - India

+“Fixing the responsibility of the Board, the chairman has been dismissed and the secretary has been suspended.
+The state government will take the strictest action against every person found guilty of malpractices, lapses and dereliction of duty in the examination,” Gehlot said in a statement on Saturday.

-Irregularities occurred in the conduct of Rajasthan Eligibility Examination for Teachers (REET)2021 in September leading to protests.
+Irregularities occurred in the conduct of the Rajasthan Eligibility Examination for Teachers (REET) 2021 by the Board in September, leading to protests.
 The opposition BJP has been demanding a CBI inquiry in the matter.

-Gehlot in the meeting on Friday night also decided to constitute a committee headed by a retired judge of the high court to give suggestions for ensuring that papers leak incidents do not take place and exams are conducted in a fair manner, official sources said.
+Gehlot, in the meeting, also decided to constitute a committee headed by a retired judge of the high court to give suggestions for ensuring that papers leak incidents do not take place and exams are conducted in a fair manner, official sources said.

 Education minister BD Kalla, Minister of State for Home Rajendra Singh Yadav and senior officers were present in the meeting.